Wigs for Kids

 Once we have received your hairpiece, your child will need to make an appointment for the final cutting and fitting at our hair replacement centre.

 Wigs for Kids is a private, non-profit organization relying solely on donations to make durable, custom hairpieces that look just as a child’s natural hair would.
 If you are looking for a place to donate hair, Wigs for Kids will be happy to use your ponytail in order to create a hair replacement system.

 Through caring companies, foundations, groups and individuals like you, we can continue to provide complimentary hair replacement systems to children who would otherwise not be able to afford them.
-It costs approximately $1,800 to complete one hair replacement.
+It costs up to $2,800 to complete one hair replacement.
 To help offset the costs of production and processing, a monetary donation is appreciated with your ponytail, or you may want to consider collecting pledges from family and friends when you donate hair.

 Please download the hair donation form below before you donate hair or funds.
 Print, fill out and mail the form along with your hair donation.
 Page 2 contains the instructions to give to your stylist.

 A confirmation of your donation will be sent via e-mail.

 If you intend on filling out the Hair Donation Form online on a mobile device ( iPhone, Android, etc), you will need Adobe Acrobat Reader installed.
 You can get the mobile version of Adobe Acrobat Reader from the following locations:

 For Apple Devices: https://apps.apple.com/us/app/adobe-acrobat-reader-edit-pdf/id469337564